Ru-T/gradebook/README.md

 #Description

-This program allows teachers to login and take the following actions:
+This program allows teachers, students and parents to log in and view certain data.

+##Details

+Teachers have the most access to this program.
+They can do the following actions after logging in:

 * Create additional teachers
 * Create students that have a teacher
 * Create parents that have a student
 * Create grades for any assignment belonging to a student
+* Delete or edit any of the above data

+Students can log in to view their own grades, but cannot edit them.
+Parents can log in to see the grades of their students, but cannot edit them.

 ##Login

-Teachers can log in with an email and password.
-Teachers can log out.
+All users can log in and can reset their password.
+The password is stored in an encrypted format in the database.

 ##Database Structure